 In 1980, Karen received her Master’s in Social Work from the University of Illinois in Chicago and has been practicing clinical social work ever since.
 In addition to her clinical work at The Postpartum Stress Center, she created and instructs a professional training course for clinicians from around the world, who have an interest in specializing in the treatment of postpartum distress.
 Her first book, This Isn’t What I Expected: Overcoming Postpartum Depression (revised, second edition, 2013), co-authored with Dr. Valerie Davis Raskin, forged new territory in the self-help book market on postpartum depression.
 Frequently listed as the bestselling postpartum book on Amazon.com, Karen’s book has proven to be an essential resource for women and their families.

 Her subsequent books on postpartum depression, The Postpartum Husband: Practical Solutions for Living with Postpartum Depression (xlibris, 2001) and What Am I Thinking?
 Having a Baby After Postpartum Depression (xlibris, 2005) continue to contribute significantly to the self-help market for families dealing with postpartum depression.
 She co-authored Dropping the Baby and Other Scary Thoughts: Breaking the Cycle of Unwanted Thoughts in Motherhood (2011; Routledge; with A. Wenzel), and her book, Therapy and the Postpartum Woman: Notes on Healing Postpartum Depression for Clinicians and the Women Who Seek Their Help(Routledge, 2009), has been a groundbreaking resource for clinicians who treat women with postpartum mood and anxiety disorders.
-Recently, she co-authored Cognitive Behavioral Therapy for Perinatal Distress (Routledge, 2014) and Tokens of Affection: Reclaiming your marriage after postpartum depression (Routledge, 2014) with A. Wenzel.
+She co-authored Cognitive Behavioral Therapy for Perinatal Distress (Routledge, 2014) and Tokens of Affection: Reclaiming your marriage after postpartum depression (Routledge, 2014) with A. Wenzel.
 Her recent book, The Are of Holding in Therapy: An essential intervention for postpartum depression and anxiety (Routledge, 2017) has become an essential addition to professional training curriculums.
 Her latest book, GOOD MOMS Have Scary Thoughts (Familius, 2019) continues to receive rave reviews from moms and from healthcare providers seeking relatable, digestible information on PMADs.